 My meditation practice has been on—and off—for years.
 Let’s face it, mostly off.
 Recently, I treated myself to a month away from the office, and you know what, I felt “out of sorts” upon my return.
 I just wasn’t into “work,” even though I have a fabulous career.
 I was in a slump and I needed change.
 So I created 30-Day Better Life Challenges for myself and for anyone who wants to tag along.
 First up on the plate had to be meditation.
 No doubt about it.
 It was time to push it to the top of the list.

 I’ve been writing the 30-Day Meditation Challenge for weeks now, and in doing so, I had to take a long hard look at my own meditation practice.
 What prevents me from meditating on a consistent basis?
 I’ve found some wonderful apps and teachers – love Headspace.
 And I’m a graduate of the 9-week Mindfulness-Based Stress Reduction (MBSR) course, so I have the resources and techniques down.
-Now that the first-ever Meditation Challenge is wrapping up, I can share three things I learned about my own practice and how I tweaked it.
+Now that I completed my own meditation challenge, here are three things I learned about my own practice and how I tweaked it.